 - Stop reading the Word of God with “Gentile Eyes.”
 In other words, don’t take everything at face value.
 Just saying that will probably upset many in Christendom, but in the Word of God a “mountain” is not always a mountain, and a “beast” is not always a four legged creature you fear.
-The Bible is full of metaphors, but it is also full of verses which tell you what the metaphor is.
+The Bible is full of metaphors, but it is also full of verses which tell you the meanings of the metaphors .
 You will need to know them before you are able to understand the “meat” or deeper meanings in the Word of God.
 For example; a “mountain” is a kingdom or empire.
 A “beast” in scripture represents man, a group of men, or an entire kingdom of men without the love of God in their hearts.

 Daniel 11 Leads into Daniel 12

 Chapter 12 of Daniel is a continuation of chapter 11, which is prophecy from the time of the Persian Empire to the end of the Islamic Empire.
-It is obvious that the last part of chapter 11 refers to Islam as many of the descriptions perfectly match Islam and its history, even though most commentaries and teachers try to tie the whole chapter to Alexander the Great’s 2 Generals Ptolemy and Seleucus, and their descendants.
+It is obvious that the last part of chapter 11 refers to Islam as many of the descriptions perfectly match Islam and its history, even though most commentaries and teachers try to tie the whole chapter to Alexander the Great’s two greatest Generals and their descendants, Ptolemy and Seleucus, .
 Here are a few examples to demonstrate this.

 Verse 31 of Daniel 11 states “they shall place the abomination that maketh desolate” which clearly refers to the Muslim “Dome of the Rock” mosque which sits on top of the Temple Mount, where King Solomon’s Temple and the 2nd Temple once stood.